 Initiatives include lecture-style modifications and the use of assistive listening devices (ALDs).
 Schools also offer interpreters, note takers and tutors to aid students on an individual basis.

 To further enhance these services, schools should ensure their accommodations incorporate the most recent technology.
 Examples include CART services and MotionSavvy.
 Making these advanced technologies accessible to both students and faculty increase communication and comprehension.

 - Faculty and Staff Training

 It is important to provide training for faculty and staff on all available classroom, technology and campus-wide accommodations.
-Instructors are encouraged to include a statement in each class syllabus that explains their willingness to provide accommodations, offers an invitation to speak with the instructor about individual needs, and provides information about the school’s disability office.
+Instructors are encouraged to include a statement in each class syllabus that explains their willingness to provide accommodations, offer an invitation to talk about individual needs, and provide information about the school’s disability office.

 - Outside the Classroom